cjsmith1988/Team-profile-generator/README.md

 - In the command line type "npm install inquirer"

+-to run the jest tests type "npm run test"

 - After the install is complete type "node app" to start the application

 - After it is finished the html page will be ready in the "Dist" folder.